 Another way to enhance tenodesis is to prevent stiff wrists by regularly rotating them in circular motions.
 This will guide the joints through their entire range of motion and keep them flexible.

-While doing so, SCI patients should also make sure that their fingers are curled in.
-Raising the wrist with extended fingers will lengthen the tendons and loosen grip strength.
+While doing so, it is very important that SCI patients make sure that their fingers are curled in.
+Raising the wrist with extended (straight) fingers will overstretch the tendons and loosen grip strength.

 3) Stretch Fingers with Wrist Flexed

 Spinal cord injury patients should also stretch their fingers to prevent stiffness and enable the hand to wrap around larger objects when relaxed.